alexreisner/geocoder/README.md

 ### Bulk Geocoding

-If you have just added geocoding to an existing application with a lot of objects you can use this Rake task to geocode them all:
+If you have just added geocoding to an existing application with a lot of objects, you can use this Rake task to geocode them all:

     rake geocode:all CLASS=YourModel